kazhala/InquirerPy/docs/pages/prompts/fuzzy.md

 {ref}`pages/prompts/list:keybindings`
 ```

-It shares the same keybindings with other list prompts.
-The only caveat is that it does not enable `j/k` navigation
-when `vi_mode` is True.
+This prompt shares the same keybindings as {ref}`select prompt <pages/prompts/list:keybindings>`.

+However it does not enable `j/k` navigation when `vi_mode` is True.
 When `vi_mode` is True in fuzzy prompt, the input buffer will become vim input mode, no other keybindings are altered.

+The `space` key for toggle choice is also disabled since it blocks user from typing space in the input buffer.

 ## Multiple Selection